District choice

 Wickenden works when personality and local rhythm matter more than maximum convenience

-It is the Providence lane for travelers who want dining texture and a slightly more local East Side feel.
+It is the Providence area for travelers who want dining texture and a slightly more local East Side feel.

 01